gavinmcfarland/stancy/README.md

 - ### Collections and Items

   Collections are created by plural sounding folders.
-Items are created using folders.
+Items are created using files and non-plural sounding folders.

 ---